Kandahar (ski course): The name origin

+Women's course

-"Kandahar 1" (before just "Kandahar") is the original course built for the Olympic debut of alpine skiing in 1936, and is now used only for women's speed events.
-The downhill course starts on the "Tröglhang" section at 1490 m (AA), and follows mainly the old men's route.
+The original Kandahar 1 course was built for the Olympic debut of alpine skiing in 1936.
+Since 2009, it is used only for women's World Cup speed events, as a new parallel, more demanding "Kandahar 2" downhill ski course opened for the men's events.

+The Kandahar 1 course starts on "Tröglhang" at 1490 m (AA), and follows mainly the old men's route.
 After the "Schußanger" with two curves, "Himmelreich" jump follows where the Super-G start is located, then "Bödele".
-Then comes the "Waldeck" with 85% gradient, the steepest section in women's circuit and a technically very demending traverse.
+Then comes the "Waldeck" with 85% gradient, the steepest section in women's circuit and a technically very demanding traverse.
 From 2009, course from there continues by newly built route where also giant slalom starts; the "Eishang" is bypassed by via the "Ramwiesen" and via the "Höllentor" it returns to the original Kandahar in "Hölle", the steep section.
 Then passing the "FIS Schneise", a sloping run that, after a hard left-hand bend, ends in the men's course just before the "Tauber-Schuss".